 Research by the FCA estimates that around 4 million credit accounts are in what they call “persistent debt,” where borrowers have paid more in interest and charges than principal over the previous 18 months.
 These customers end up paying on average £2.50 in interest and charges for every £1 that they originally put on their credit card.

 We have interviewed several UK citizens on how they would deal with unexpected expenses, and to our surprise, credit cards were usually their last resort despite cheaper rates than overdraft or payday loans, with many others accepting them as a necessary evil.
-As it turns out, this is because they have all had experience of credit card debts in the past and know just how long it takes to clear them.
+As it turns out, this is because they have all had experience with trying to clear credit card debt and know just how long it takes to do so.
 Few of them told us that they no longer carry their cards with them, and some have even cut up their credit cards.

 Even though you could pay the full balance sooner, there is a tendency to just set it on the minimal amount and forget about it.
 You can end up in a situation where you forget about it and then years later you have paid way too much!